-The ARCC houses a full fitness center for use by HCC students and HCC employees and their families.
+The ARCC houses a full fitness center for use by HCC students, faculty, and staff.
 Community memberships are available to individuals for a yearly fee.
 The center offers a range of exercise equipment and promotes health and wellness through a variety of health education literature and group activity programs throughout the year.